alvachien/achihui/CHANGLOG.md

 - Authority control: account level;
 - Finance: Report click navigation support;
 - Finance: search for document item dynamically;
+- Finance: split the loan document to borrow from (liability) and lend to (asset);
+- Finance: Introduced the initial liability and initial asset concept;

 ## Version 0.5.5